 Each student is assigned an academic advisor with whom they are required to meet before registering for classes each semester.
 While the advisor is a resource, it is the student's responsibility to make sure they are getting the classes they need.
-If you have further questions, please contact the registrar's office at 717.560.8258.
+If you have further questions, please contact the Registrar's Office at 717.569.7071.

-Each undergrad student is given a curriculum sheet to guide their course selection throughout their four years.
+Each undergraduate student is given a curriculum sheet to guide their course selection throughout their four years.
 An academic hold is placed on a student's class registration and is lifted once the student's class selection is approved by the advisor each semester.
-Ultimately though, it is the student's responsibility to ensure they are meeting graduation requirements.
+Ultimately, it is the student's responsibility to ensure they are meeting graduation requirements.

 The college catalog lists all courses and a brief description of each.

 LBC equips Christian men and women with the biblical foundation for ministry whether it is in a church, a business, a school, or any other area.
 Many students choose to work at a faith-based institution, but the general education requirements ensure that students are prepared for any type of job.
 A student's academic advisor can provide more information about specific job opportunities relevant to the student's major.